lalrpop/lalrpop/doc/src/tutorial/index.md

 - [Error recovery](008_error_recovery.md)
 - [Passing state parameter](009_state_parameter.md)

 This tutorial is still incomplete.
+There are a few example grammars in the [doc section] of the repository.

 Here are some topics that I aim to cover when I get time to write about them:

 - Advice for resolving shift-reduce and reduce-reduce conflicts
 - Passing state and type/lifetime parameters to your action code (see e.g. [this test](https://github.com/lalrpop/lalrpop/blob/master/lalrpop-test/src/expr_arena.lalrpop) invoked [from here]).